 Without any impulse control, we would share thoughts or ideas without thinking them through or even make decisions or act based on just how we felt in the moment.
 For example, some people with ADHD will often interrupt and finish the sentences of others.

-An adult with ADHD might have difficulty staying on track and completing tasks that need to be done repeatedly on a daily basis and in the same way, which can happen at work or home.
+tasks that need to be done repeatedly on a daily basis and in the same

-Each person is different and not everyone experiences the same symptoms or the same severity of symptoms.
-It’s very possible for adults with mild to moderate ADHD symptoms to not recognize their experience as ADHD symptoms.
+the same severity of symptoms.
+It's very possible for adults with mild to moderate

 Circle Medical Patient